xecrets/nlight/README.md

 # NLight
-*** THIS IS A STRIPPED DOWN DEPENDENCY FREE FRORK of the NLight Toolbox.
+*** THIS IS A STRIPPED DOWN DEPENDENCY FREE FORK of the NLight Toolbox.
 It essentially only contains the CSV file parsing functionality, and the support required for it. ***

 Toolbox for .NET projects